WHY PRACTICE GROUPS?

 - Support our own values while equally honoring the needs of others

 - Connect with a sense of aliveness and appreciation

-Participants should have some idea of what NVC is.
-Recommendations include attending an MDNVC Introductory Workshop, reading the beginning of Marshall Rosenberg’s book: Nonviolent Communication, A Language of Life and/or completing The Exercise.
+For Beginner Practice Groups, participants should have some idea of what NVC is.
+Recommendations include attending an MDNVC Introductory Workshop, reading the beginning of Marshall Rosenberg’s book: Nonviolent Communication, A Language of Life, and/or completing The Exercise.

 What people are saying:

 “There hasn’t been a week gone by without me having a significant revelation about my psyche.”